-East Cowes Library relocated to the town hall on 1st April 2019.
+East Cowes Library relocated to a side room at the town hall on 1st April 2019.
+As the Community Hub and Library build will be commencing soon the Library is available in the Town Hall.
 The Town Council funds a Co-ordinator to oversee it and a host of dedicated volunteers help out every week.

 Books, talking books and DVD requests can be made by phoning the library on 01983 718662, by post to the Town Hall or by email firstname.lastname@example.org

 Alternatively why not download the Borrowbox app and borrow e-books to read.
 There is also the RbDigital for newspapers and magazines.
 Adults and children can log in to their library card account on the IW Council website browse and borrow e-books and audio books. www.iow.gov.uk/Residents/Libraries-Cultural-and-Heritage/Library-Enjoy/eBooks